09 Nov 2012

 Sometimes it takes just a trip to kitchen or toilet.
 Or It can hit you on the way home.
 Sometimes - in the shower.
 Or in bed.
 Or first thing in the morning.
 Or just randomly, in a completely unrelated conversation.
 So stop working on this thing.
 Break away and go somewhere.
 And be ready for an answer or a clue.
 Wait for it, but don’t rush it.
 And it will come.

 It takes some time to learn what works best for you.
 For instance, walking around the office and engaging in random conversations helps me somewhat.
 Or looking into the distance for 5 to 10 minutes.
 Or grabbing a tea and a cookie from the kitchen.
 Funny thing though - toilet breaks are the total killer.
 Most of the insights came knocking when looking down the flushing urinal.

 Admittedly it took me several years to notice those patterns.
 Maybe I am just plain stupid or wasn’t paying enough attention.
 It is amazing how much interesting stuff you can notice by just watching yourself.
 All sorts of patterns in behaviour.
 Some of them are useful, others - not so much.
 But only by looking you can see those.
 Look, but don’t judge, as you may not like what you see.

-Greeks used to say: "Man, know thyself ... and thou shalt know the gods."
+Greeks of the past said: “Man, know thyself … and thou shalt know the gods.”
 Well, I am not too sure about gods, but saving few years of life and countless hours of frustration seems like a reasonable payoff to me.